 I always say I’m a lucky mom for many reasons – among these, Luke is a very even-keeled boy.
 Not too moody.
 Generally happy.
 He laughs a lot and is fun to be around, unless he doesn’t get enough sleep or hasn’t eaten in a long time.
-Part of his disposition I can safely attribute to genes, but he’s also a good eater who enjoys a consistent energy supply throughout the day.
-Yes, he loves sweets and has the occasional French fry, but he eats well and is especially amenable to whatever I happen to make for dinner.
-I honestly think his appetite and menu selection positively influence his demeanor and attitude and how he physically feels.
+Part of his disposition I can safely attribute to genes, but he’s also a pretty good eater who enjoys a consistent energy supply throughout the day.
+When he rocks the boat and goes overboard with soda and/or sweets, his demeanor and attitude are impacted.

 Energy for adults

 It has taken me many years to appreciate the extent to which food affects my energy level throughout the day.
 That’s one reason I really liked this FitSugar article, “Foods That Zap Your Energy.”
 A sugary breakfast and high fat foods are among those included.

 A blog post I wrote a while back, “The Secrets to a High Energy Day,” pretty much mirrors her thoughts.
 Included in my top 7 list: